 - To identify you in our volunteer registration records using your name and email.

 - To contact you by email or phone to confirm your registration and send you important information about your volunteer experience.

-- To enable the performance of a criminal background check by a certified third-party provider, using your name, email, and permanent country of residence, to help protect the volunteers at our programs and the members of the communities in which we work.
+- To enable the performance of a criminal background check by a certified third-party provider, using your name, email, date of birth, postal code, and permanent country of residence, to help protect the volunteers at our programs and the members of the communities in which we work.
 The background check is not performed until you give your explicit consent to the provider.
 The results will be accessible to a minimal portion of our Human Resources team, who must sign an agreement to keep this information confidential.

 - To help you create a fundraising page at your request, using your name and email, through which you can collect donations on behalf of our organization.
 (This activity is completely optional.)

 - To respond to any incidents involving your safety or the safety of other volunteers or members of the community, including the facilitation of emergency care and/or evacuation from a non-resident country.

 - After you have completed a volunteering term on one of our programs, we may contact you by email or phone to inform you of future volunteer opportunities that may be of interest, and to inform you about opportunities to join our volunteer alumni network or participate in organized events with other volunteer alumni.
 We may use third-party service providers for some of these communications, and we may share with them your name and email address, along with information about your volunteering and giving history, so that we only send you communications that apply to you.
 These emails may include images or links that allow us to determine if you have opened the email or clicked on links within it.